 Kyoto spread out at sunset, viewed from the highest point of the temple compound with the enclosing mountains in the background.

-In the evening I went downtown again for some sushi at conveyor belt restaurant (回転寿司) – considered fast-food in Japan but pretty tasty.
+In the evening I went downtown again for some sushi at a conveyor belt restaurant (回転寿司) – considered fast food in Japan but pretty tasty.
 The final bill is based on the number and type of plates of the consumed sushi.